luxumbra/daoism-dapp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### Build the app for deployment
+### Run tests & build
-Good to run before you push your branch for a PR as this will lint the project, run tests and give coverage feedback before running the build.
+Good to run before pushing for a PR as this will lint the project, run tests and give coverage feedback before running the build.

 ```bash
 yarn ui:build